 The Brecon Beacons National Park stretches for more than 500 miles and encompasses some of Wales’s most stunning scenery and naturally beautiful and unspoilt landscapes.
 It is a wide and wonderful landscape of pastoral moorland, grazed upon by wild Welsh mountain ponies and sheep, which gives way to sloping valleys, deep reservoirs and powerful waterfalls tumbling over rocks into rivers and the canals that wind their way across the National Park.
 The scenery is both ancient and diverse, an intriguing blend of Neolithic stones, Iron Age forts and Dark Age boundaries can be seen dotted across the land; and the patchwork of golden hued farmland, rolling green hills and shadows cast by high mountains create a multicoloured view that is unparalleled.

-Our holiday cottages in the Brecon Beacons and Mid Wales perfectly place you to make the most of this beautiful area.
+Our range of self-catering cottages in the Brecon Beacons and Mid Wales perfectly place you to make the most of this beautiful area.
 Think gorgeous stone farmhouses set in hundreds of acres of their own land, and cosy and warm barn conversions where logs crackle on the fire each evening and when morning comes you can look out across the perfect and unspoilt landscape of rolling hills, high mountains, and deep lakes.
-After days spent taking long walks across the wide expanse of the Brecon Beacons you can return to your cosy home from home with one of our cottages to relax and prepare to do it all again the next day!
+After days spent taking long walks across the wide expanse of this amazing landscape you can return to your cosy home from home with one of our cottages to relax and prepare to do it all again the next day!

 Enjoy the Great Outdoors

-If you want to see the area on two wheels, there’s no better place in Wales for Mountain Biking than the Brecon Beacons.
+If you want to see the area on two wheels, there’s no better place in Wales for Mountain Biking.
 There are plenty of opportunities to get on your bike and whizz across open countryside, through streams, over mountains and through ancient woodland.
 For a fast paced thrill, why not try kayaking through the multitude of waterways, streams and rivers, from the fast paced white water of the River Usk, to the slower and calmer waters of the canals and lakes.

 Castles, Cairns, Chapels

-Wales is a land of ancient castles and intriguing ruins, and the Brecon Beacons hold many of the country’s most beautiful and historic examples of the rich medieval Norman heritage.
-The ruins of Crickhowell Castle sit atop the hill in this charming town and are definitely worth a visit, another ruin with plenty of character is Abergavenny Castle; but Castle Carreg Cennen is unbeatable in its location overlooking the stunning Black Mountain in the west of the Brecon Beacons, accessible along quite a steep path we would definitely recommend you visit wearing your sturdiest waking boots!
+Wales is a land of ancient castles and intriguing ruins, and this area holds many of the country’s most beautiful and historic examples of the rich medieval Norman heritage.
+The ruins of Crickhowell Castle sit atop the hill in this charming town and are definitely worth a visit, another ruin with plenty of character is Abergavenny Castle; but Castle Carreg Cennen is unbeatable in its location overlooking the stunning Black Mountain in the west, accessible along quite a steep path we would definitely recommend you visit wearing your sturdiest waking boots!

-For a peaceful and educational day trip in the Brecon Beacons why not visit the area’s many churches and chapels.
+For a peaceful and educational day trip why not visit the area’s many churches and chapels.
 The most stunning is Brecon Cathedral, this 11th Century place of worship is renowned for its beautiful stained glass windows depicting Welsh Saints, and for the choir; a dedicated and immensely talented group of singers who fill the cathedral with their songs for regular events and services.